nodecum/nodecum-webpage/content/en/vision.md

   main:
     weight: 2
 ---
-The human being should occupies the centre-stage.
+The human being should occupy the centre-stage.
 Our time is rich in technical possibilities.
 But these are not a priori a blessing.
 The technical means of communication are impressive, but have their side effects.
 Our motivation is to develop a possible alternative.